-- It is desirable for the contract to obligate a party invoking an exempting impediment to give written notice of the impediment to the other party without undue delay after the party invoking the impediment learned or could reasonably have been expected to learn of the occurrence of the impediment.
+27. It is desirable for the contract to obligate a party invoking an exempting impediment to give written notice of the impediment to the other party without undue delay after the party invoking the impediment learned or could reasonably have been expected to learn of the occurrence of the impediment.
 This notification could facilitate the taking of measures by the other party to mitigate the loss caused or which is likely to be caused by the failure of performance.
 The contract might require the notice to specify details of the impediment, together with evidence that performance by the party is prevented or is likely to be prevented, and, if possible, the anticipated duration of the impediment.
 The party invoking the exempting impediment might also be required to continue to keep the other party informed of all circumstances which may be relevant for an appraisal of the impediment and its effects, and to notify the other party of the cessation of the impediment.
-The contract might provide that a party who fails to notify the other party of the exempting impediment loses his right to invoke the exempting impediment.
-The contract might also require for an impediment to be relied upon that it be verified, for example, by a public authority, notary public, a consulate or chamber of commerce in the country where the impediment occurs. - 28.
-Further, the parties may wish to provide that, upon notification of an exempting impediment, they are to meet and consider what measures to take in order to prevent or limit the effects of the impediment, and to prevent or mitigate any loss which may be caused by it.
+The contract might provide that a party who fails to notify in time the other party of the exempting impediment.
+Alternatively, the parties may provide that a party who fails to give the required notification in time remains entitled to invoke the clause, but is liable to compensate the other party for losses resulting from the failure.
+The contract might also require for an impediment to be relied upon that it be verified, for example, by a public authority, notary public, a consulate or chamber of commerce in the country where the impediment occurs.

+28. Further, the parties may wish to provide that, upon notification of an exempting impediment, they are to meet and consider what measures to take in order to prevent or limit the effects of the impediment, and to prevent or mitigate any loss which may be caused by it.
 These measures might include variation of the contractual obligation affected by the impediment (see chapter XXIII, "Variation clauses"), or, in some cases, re-negotiation of the contract (see chapter XXII, "Hardship clauses").